jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 - The user can add multiple tags to the saved charts, making it possible to search for specific criteria.
 - Support for parans, as in the current program Enigma Parans.
+- 3D charts for ecliptical systems (where relevant).

 **Research**: